Special Note#

 Important Reminder

-Please Disable Secure Boot First Before starting installation, please be sure to enter BIOS settings and temporarily disable Secure Boot.
+Please Disable Secure Boot First: Before starting installation, be sure to enter BIOS settings and temporarily disable Secure Boot.
 Enabling Secure Boot may cause installation media unable to boot, or installed system unable to boot.
-You can reconfigure and enable Secure Boot after system installation is complete and successfully booted, referring to later sections of this guide.
+You can reconfigure and enable Secure Boot after system installation is complete.

 0. Prepare Installation Media#